API Reference#

 • Read-only schema fields are ignored on create/update.

-• *_id: IDRef[Model] inputs are resolved to SQLAlchemy objects and validated against the database.
-The scalar id accepts the related primary-key type, such as int or UUID.
+• *_id: IDRef[Model] inputs are resolved to SQLAlchemy objects and validated.
+The scalar id is the related primary-key type, such as int or UUID.

 Query Parameters (List Endpoint)#